nerc-project/nerc-docs/docs/other-tools/kubernetes/minishift.md

 ## Minishift Quickstart

 OKD also offers a comprehensive web console and the custom OpenShift CLI (oc) interface.
-The interaction with OpenShift is with the command line tool oc which is copied to your host.
+The interaction with OpenShift is with the command-line tool oc which is copied to your host.

 ## Pre-requisite